Have you ever wanted to own rental property?

 There’s also the expertise that comes with a manager.
 They’ve been around the block and know the mistakes to avoid.
 You’ll also have an expert who checks in on the property for you, helps you deal with maintenance, and at the end of the day, saves you a lot of time.

 Depending on your preference, a downside can be not having much say about management style.
 The company or individual will likely have its own systems and processes as well as handle situations in a manner different from you.
-You also won’t get to know your tenants very well.
+You also won’t get to know your residents very well.

 In real estate specifically, you must understand one very important concept about how you actually build wealth.
 These are known as the four wealth generators.